Portuguese Water Dog

 Interesting facts about the Portuguese Water Dog

-There are only two acceptable grooming styles: the lion clip (with a shorn rear end) and the retriever clip (with all hair left at uniform length)
+There are only two acceptable grooming styles: the lion clip, with a shorn rear end, and the retriever clip, where the coat is left at a uniform length.

-The Portuguese Water Dog Club of America was formed when just sixteen people met at Mr
+The Portuguese Water Dog Club of America was formed when just sixteen people met at the home of Mr. & Mrs. Herbert Miller after they received a pair of these rare dogs.

 FAQ

-Portuguese Water Dog puppies typically cost between $2,000-$4,000 from reputable breeders in Australia, depending on the breeder's reputation, location, and the puppy's lineage.
-Always research breeders carefully and consider rescue organisations as well - sometimes adult dogs need loving homes too.
+Portuguese Water Dog puppies from reputable, ANKC-registered breeders in Australia typically cost between $4,000 and $6,000 AUD, depending on the breeder's reputation, location, and the puppy's lineage.
+Always research breeders carefully and consider rescue organisations as well.

 While no dog is 100% allergen-free, Portuguese Water Dogs are considered one of the better choices for people with allergies because they shed very little.
 However, everyone's allergies are different, so spend time with the breed before committing to see how you react personally.